-You can package multiple function methods or a combination of functions and stored procedure classes into a single JAR file.
-The key is that you must load the class containing the function method into the database before you can declare the SQL function.
+You can package multiple function methods and classes or a combination of functions and stored procedure classes into a single JAR file.
+The key is that you must load the classes containing the aggregate functions and scalar function methods into the database before you can declare them as SQL functions.

-8.3.
+10.4.
 Declaring a User-Defined Function

 Once the Java class containing the method is loaded, you can declare the function itself.
-You declare the function using the CREATE FUNCTION statement, specifying the name of the function and the associated Java class path and method name.
-For example, if you want to call the function associated with the preceding Java example US2METRIC, the CREATE FUNCTION statement looks like this:
+You declare scalar functions using the CREATE FUNCTION statement, specifying the name of the function and the associated Java class path and method name.
+For example, if you want to call the function associated with the scalar example US2METRIC, the CREATE FUNCTION statement looks like this: